Healthy Texas Women Information for Providers

 Primary care referrals

-- If a woman covered by the Women’s Health Program does not want to pay out-of-pocket for services not covered by the program, providers must refer the woman to another physician or clinic.
+- If a woman covered by Healthy Texas Women does not want to pay out-of-pocket for services not covered by the program, providers must refer the woman to another physician or clinic.
 This referral should occur when health issues are identified and necessary services related to those health issues are not covered under the program.

 - HHSC prefers referrals to local indigent care services; however, 2-1-1 can assist with locating other primary care providers, if needed.